-Some dog parents dilute neem oil with grape seed or olive oil and dab it directly to the places where parasites are most likely to appear, including the head, ears, tail, shoulders, and flanks.
-This can be done every two or three days as a preventative measure to ward off infections and infestations.

-Dilute 1 part neem oil to 10 parts grape seed or olive oil.
-If the condition doesn’t clear up, you can increase the amount of neem oil in the mixture.
+Some dog parents dilute neem oil with grape seed or olive oil and dab it directly to where parasites are most likely to appear, including the head, ears, tail, shoulders, and flanks.
+This parasite prevention can be done every two or three days as a preventative measure to ward off infections and infestations.
+Apply the diluted mixture to areas of irritation, including sunburns or hot spots, for immediate relief.
+If the condition doesn’t clear up, you can increase the neem oil in the mixture.

-Mix 1 part of neem oil with 2 parts of shampoo.
+Mix One part of neem oil with two parts of shampoo.
 Mix a few minutes before use, as shampoo will make the oil inactive.
-Massage it into the dog’s skin and let it sit for at least 5 to 10 minutes before rinsing.
+Massage it into the dog’s skin and let it sit for 5 to 10 minutes before rinsing.

 Neem oil washes off furniture easily.
 There are different qualities of neem oil.
 Odorless neem oil does not repel insects.
-To purchase neem oil for your dog click here.

 In conclusion, neem oil can be a helpful tool for dog owners looking for natural ways to improve their pet’s health.
 However, it’s essential to consult a veterinarian and dilute the oil properly before using it.